4th YEAR (Project Phase)

-The 4th year starts in July at the Festival d’Avignon.
-First step of the project phase, it aims at defining a field of research in art and scenography.
-Students must invest themselves in one axis, and on the other hand choose two options among the following: object design / ceramics, drawing, photography, publishing, graphic design, engraving, sound (acoustic), video, digital learning.
+The first stage of the project phase, the 4th year aims to define a field of research in art and scenography.
+Students must invest in one area and choose two options from among the following: object design / ceramics, photography, publishing, graphic design, engraving, sound (acoustics), video devices, Digital Lab.

 Coordination: Dominique Drillot

 The 5th year prepares students for the final diploma, towards the acquisition of artistic and intellectual autonomy.
-During this year, students choose a strong axis of scenography, between show and performing arts scenography and exhibition scenography.
-In each axis, they are offered the choice of enrolling in different projects, where theory and experimentation in the field meet and complement each other.
+During this year, the students choose a major area of scenography, between scenography for performances and live art and exhibition scenography.
+In each of these areas, they are offered the choice of taking part in different projects, where theory and experimentation in the field meet and complement each other.
 The practice of a foreign language is maintained, through meetings and conversations.

-There is no split between partner and personal projects, invested in the same way by the students, who will bring out their artistic singularities.
+There is no split between partner and personal projects, which are invested in the same way by the students, who will draw out their artistic singularities.

-The work carried out within the framework of the partnerships, through research and creation workshops (ARC) organised in networks, is thus recontextualised in personal practice.
+The work carried out within the framework of the partnerships, through research and creation workshops (ARC) organised in networks, is thus recontextualized in the personal practice.

-Art and scenography are brought together in a single entity that expresses itself in a diploma project and brings to light a committed reflection as an artist-scenographer, supported in writing by the end-of-year dissertation.
+Art and scenography are brought together in a single entity which is expressed in a diploma project and reveals a committed reflection of the artist-scenographer, supported in writing by the end-of-year thesis.

 Coordination : Renaud Layrac